vippsas/vipps-recurring-api/vipps-recurring-api-faq.md

 From the [API checklist](https://developer.vippsmobilepay.com/docs/APIs/recurring-api/vipps-recurring-api-checklist/):

-> Make sure your customer service, etc. has all the tools and information they need available in your system, through the APIs listed in the first item in this checklist, and that they do not need to visit portal.vipps.no for normal work.
+> Make sure your customer service, etc. have all the tools and information they need available in your system, through the APIs listed in the first item in this checklist, and that they do not need to visit portal.vipps.no for normal work.

 **Important:** If you do manual refunds on [portal.vipps.no](https://portal.vipps.no),